george24601/george24601.github.io/_posts/2018/2018-10-19-design-doc.md

 * Non-goals
 * Milestones
   * For PM and manager's manager to quick read
+  * Set up milestones and check points.
+Ideally, milestones should enable partial launch of the project
 * Current solution
   * Probably need to include user stories (from different povs) to show how the solution behaves dynamically
+  * De-risk the project ASAP, by focusing on the risk part and prototyping and scaffolding
 * Proposed solution
   * Probably need to prototype before you are able to propose
   * Details go here.
 Use user stories to show how the system behaves